24HourKarma/jyoti50-celebration/public/fix_summary.md

-# Jyoti50 Celebration Website - Admin Dashboard Fixes (Final Version)
+# Jyoti50 Celebration Website - Ultimate Admin Dashboard Fix

-## Issues Fixed
+## All Issues Fixed

 1. **JavaScript Syntax Error**
    - Fixed syntax errors in the code that were preventing the admin login icon from appearing